kaisenlinux/manpages-dev/category/FTP/lFTP.md

        cls [OPTS] files...

        `cls' tries to retrieve information about specified files or directories and outputs the information according to format options.
-The difference between `ls' and `cls' is that `ls' requests the server to format file listing, and `cls' formats it itself, after retrieving all the needed information.
+The difference between `ls' and `cls' is that `ls' re‐ quests the server to format file listing, and `cls' formats it itself, after retrieving all the needed information.

             -1                         single-column output
             -a, --all                  show dot files
-            -B, --basename             show basename of files only --block-size=SIZ       use SIZ-byte blocks
+            -B, --basename             show basename of files only

+                --block-size=SIZ       use SIZ-byte blocks
             -d, --directory            list directory entries instead of contents -F, --classify             append indicator (one of /@) to entries